helmiriawan/IN4252/README.md

-# IN4252
-Web Science &amp; Engineering Course
+# IN4252 - Web Science &amp; Engineering Course

 This is the repository for the paper assignment

-## Dataset
+## The Dataset
-The dataset can be seen in dataset
+The dataset used for the assigment is merge.csv.
+You can generate new dataset by using the scripts.

-## Scripts
+## The Scripts
-The scripts can be seen in bin

-## How to run the scripts
-Run the flickrAPI.sh to retrieve the data from Flickr and dataParser.sh to generate the dataset
+flickrAPI.sh for retrieving information from Flickr

+dataParser.sh for generating dataset

+dataAnalysis.sas for doing data analysis (using negative binomial regression)